Most Performance Problems are Systemic

 How Performance Declines

-In many businesses, the earliest signs of trouble appear gradually:
+In many businesses, the earliest signs of trouble emerge gradually:

 - Decisions slow and fragment